mithi/epic-react-exercises/content/react/fundamentals/1/notes.md

 ## Exercise One: Pure Javascript

 Create and append dom elements in vanilla javascript.
-Write a javascript code between `<script>` tags to produce the codeblock below on an html file
+Write javascript code between `<script>` tags to produce the codeblock below on an html file

 ```html
 <div id="root">